 9:15 – 9:45 Turn up the Heat - Anthony Tartaglione, Black and Veatch "This presentation will benefit utility managers and operational staff by providing guidance on how to improve project efficiency.
 Alternatives considered to increase the hot water supply and performance are discussed along with capital and life cycle costs for each.
 The approach described in this paper capitalizes upon operational staff knowledge to potentially utilize and integrate existing systems in the design increasing efficiencies."

 9:45 – 10:15 Lessons learned from Planning, Designing, Constructing and Commissioning Biogas-Fueled Cogeneration Systems – David L. Parry, Jacobs "Insights from different phases of the projects are given with regards to selection of cogeneration units, biogas treatment process, hydronic system design, and electrical interconnection."

 10:15 – 10:30 break

-10:30 – 11:00 Conversion of WWTP Digester Gas into Compressed Natural Gas Vehicle Fuel PART 2 – Jessica Bernardini, Cornerstone Environmental Group, A Tetra Tech Company (This is a continuation of the 9:45-10:15 presentation, see that description above.)
+10:30 – 11:00 Conversion of WWTP Digester Gas into Compressed Natural Gas Vehicle Fuel – Jessica Bernardini, Cornerstone Environmental Group, A Tetra Tech Company Digester biogas upgrade to renewable natural gas, case studies

 11:00 – 12:00 Cost of Operating and Maintaining a Cogeneration System – Patrick Orr, Clean Water Services "A fully functioning cogeneration facility consists of many systems.
 Operating and maintaining each of the systems will have a cost associated with it.
 These costs will typically include labor, material or parts, and consumables.
 Developing a plan for operating and maintaining each system will allow for budgeting and labor requirements associated with a successful cogeneration facility."